This post is part of a series on the Ubuntu Linux version of Metasploitable3. The following posts are part of the series:

 payroll_app.php code connects to the local MySQL database.
 The code is listed below for reference.

-Unfortunately, the username and password (and database name) is documented in clear text.
+Unfortunately, the username and password (and database name) are documented in clear text.
 The user account is

 root, the password is